 Professor of economics Nirvikar Singh penned an opinion piece for Financial Express about the economic impacts of the coronavirus crisis, and how they compare to the financial crisis of 2008.

 Distinguished Professor of Psychology Craig Haney was quoted in an Ashbury Park Press article about what we can learn about the challenges of social distancing from inmates who have experienced solitary confinement.

 Sociology Professor Jenny Reardon was one of many experts quoted in an article by Vice News about the Trump administration’s failures as it attempts to address the coronavirus crisis.

 COVID-19 Video Library

-University Forum: The Early-Stage Impacts of COVID-19 on Small Business Owners in the United States
+University Forum: The Early-Stage Impacts of COVID-19 on Small Business Owners

 What are the disproportionate effects on female, minority and immigrant business owners?
 These are some of the issues that Economics Professor Rob Fairlie will address.